mui/material-ui/docs/src/pages/components/accordion/accordion-es.md

 ## Customized accordions

-Here is an example of customizing the component.
+He aquí un ejemplo de personalización del componente.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 {{"demo": "pages/components/accordion/CustomizedAccordions.js"}}